-The Board of Directors is furnishing this information in connection with the solicitation of proxies for the annual meeting of stockholders to be held on October 25, 2016.
-We anticipate that the Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement and annual report and how to vote over the Internet or how to request and return a proxy card by mail will first be mailed to our stockholders on or about September 9, 2016.
+The Board of Directors is furnishing this information in connection with the solicitation of proxies for the annual meeting of stockholders to be held on October 17, 2017.
+The proxy statement, the accompanying proxy card and our annual report will first be mailed to our stockholders on or about September 8, 2017.